 Garlic is known for its anti-viral properties and stimulates the immune system.
 Include the garlic in this recipe if you are fighting a particularly nasty viral infection.

 Honey is soothing, tasty, and coats the throat.
 Raw honey is packed with nutrients and enzymes and is a powerful antiviral and antibacterial substance, due to the propolis, which is what the bees themselves use to seal the hive from bacteria and infection.
-One study has shown that buckwheat honey is especially effective for cough relief.1
+One study published by Stanford University (pdf) has shown that buckwheat honey is especially effective for cough relief.

 Apple cider vinegar has a plethora of beneficial uses and in this case provides antiseptic, antiviral, and antibacterial properties.
 It also provides a large number of minerals, vitamins, enzymes, and amino acids, which boost the immune system and promote healing in the body.